A Survey on Video Diffusion Models

-Dedicated to unsupervised video anomaly detection, Diff-VAD~\cite{DiffVAD} and CMR~\cite{UVAD} harnesses the reconstruction capability of the diffusion model to identify anomalous videos, as high reconstruction error typically indicates abnormality.
-Experiments conducted on two large-scale benchmarks~\cite{realanomaly,shanghaiTec} demonstrate the effectiveness of such paradigm, consequently significantly improving performance compared to prior research.
+$\bullet$ \textbf{Video Anomaly Detection} Dedicated to unsupervised video anomaly detection, Diff-VAD~\cite{DiffVAD} and CMR~\cite{UVAD} harness the reconstruction capability of the diffusion model to identify anomalous videos, as high reconstruction error typically indicates abnormality.
+Experiments conducted on two large-scale benchmarks~\cite{realanomaly,shanghaiTec} demonstrate the effectiveness of such a paradigm, consequently significantly improving performance compared to prior research.

 MoCoDAD~\cite{MoCoDAD} focuses on skeleton-based video anomaly detection.
 The method applies the diffusion model to generate diverse and plausible future motions based on past actions of individuals.
 By statistically aggregating future patterns, anomalies are detected when a generated set of actions deviates from actual future trends.